keithfma/keithfma.github.io/_posts/2018-04-04-beautiful-streamlines.md

 streamlines to the start point of a new line, and *dtest* the minimum distance between any streamline.
-The authors recommend _dtest = 0.5*dsep_, which means the streamline density varies over the plot -- higher in regions where the vectors converge and lower where they diverge.
+The authors recommend _dtest = 0.5*dsep_, which means the streamline density varies over the plot -- higher in regions where the streamlines converge and lower where they diverge.

 All this distance-checking sounds computationally expensive!
 To make it feasible, the authors use a low-res grid and keep track of which "cells"